235th Volunteer Training Regiment "Piceno": Cold War

 During the 1975 army reform the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
 On 1 January 1976 the Infantry Complement Officer Cadets School in Ascoli Piceno was renamed 235th Infantry Battalion "Piceno".
-The battalion was given the flag and traditions of the 235th Infantry Regiment "Piceno" and assigned to the army's Anti-aircraft Artillery Command as the command's recruits training battalion.
+The battalion received the flag and traditions of the 235th Infantry Regiment "Piceno" and assigned to the army's Anti-aircraft Artillery Command as the command's recruits training battalion.
 The battalion consisted of a command, a command platoon, three recruits companies, and a detachment with two recruits companies in Chieti.
 On 1 February 1985 the detachment in Chieti became an autonomous unit and was renamed 123rd Infantry Battalion "Chieti".
 In 1987 the command platoon was increased to command and services company.

 Recent times

 On 9 February 1994 the 235th Infantry Battalion "Piceno" lost its autonomy and the next day the battalion entered the reformed 235th Regiment "Piceno".
 On 8 October 2004 the regiment joined the newly formed Training Units Grouping and was renamed 235th Volunteer Training Regiment "Piceno".